esauvisky/GiveawayPwner/README.md

 - Get an account with some score on 001xédekoP.
 Can be your main. **Must be the same account that's gonna participate on the giveaway.**

-– Get its token by following the [Token](/#Token) section below.
+– Get its token by following the [Token](#token) section below.

-- Copy `config.json.example.js` to `config.json.js` and edit the token in there.
+- Edit `config.json.js` and add your token in there.
-  - You can add multiple tokens for multiple accounts, just keep an eye on phone verifications and stuff.
-, it must be able to speak on #general channel for it to work.

-- Run `node index.js` and check if it properly detects the account, it should output its name.
+- Run `node index.js` and check if it properly detects the account, it should output its name#tag.

 ### Token
 See [GetToken.gif]().